trstlabs/intento/docs/docs/background/index.md

 order: 1
 ---

-Intento is RollApp using Cosmos SDK modules developed and maintained by TRST Labs to enable permissionless automation of decentralized applications.
-Our `Intent` module, developped using the Cosmos SDK, has been under development since early 2023 and serves as a foundation for interchain intents.
+Intento is distributed and decentralized system built with the Cosmos SDK for submitting and executing intents.
+TRST Lab's `Intent` module, developped using the Cosmos SDK, has been under development since early 2023.
 The module abstracts transaction complexities and offers chain-agnostic and interdependent orchestration of actions.
 By simplifying asset control and enabling permissionless automation of actions on connected IBC chains, this module moves value across protocols.

-# Dymension

-Dymension is a home for easily deployable and lightning fast app-chains, called RollApps.
-Dymension Hub is a specialized modular blockchain built to service RollApps.

 ## Cosmos